-Recipe of the Week -About Us

 • Cooked fruits

-10. Put the vegetable oil in a roasting pan and put in the turkey, breast side up, on a rack or not, as preferred.
-Roast for 1 hour, basting frequently.
+11. PUT the vegetable oil in a roasting pan and put in the turkey, breast side up, on a rack or not, as preferred.
+Roast for 1 hour (uncovered), basting frequently.

-11. Heat the Cognac in a small pan.
+12. CAREFULLY WARM the Cognac in a small pan.
 Remove the turkey from the oven and pour the Cognac over it.
-Cover the breast with the sliced pancetta, adding a T or so of soft butter if the breast is dry.
+Cover the breast with the sliced pancetta, adding a TBSP or so of soft butter if the breast is dry.
 Baste the turkey and return to the oven.

 NOTE: To test the turkey for doneness, use a cake tester to pierce the meat; the juices should be clear.
 You can also test by seeing whether the leg moves easily.
 The turkey should be well browned.